radeqq007/radeqq007/README.md

 </p>

 <p align="left">
-My journey with programming started about three years ago with python, but javascript was my first ever language I mastered.
-Nowadays, I'm mostly comfortable with Go, particularly on backend development.
+My journey with programming started about three years ago with python, but javascript was first language I mastered.
+Nowadays, I'm mostly comfortable working on frontend development, particularly with Vue.js.
 However, I'm open to learning new languages and technologies.
 </p>

 <p align="left">